QCD analysis of non-singlet structure functions at NNLO accuracy, based on the Laplace transform: NNLO Non-singlet solution in Laplace space

-The result of Laplace transform on $\hat F_{NS}(\nu,\tau)$ gives us $f_{NS}(s,\tau) \equiv {\cal L} [ \hat F_{NS}(\nu,\tau); s]$.
-On the other hand it is known that the Laplace transform of the convolution factors will yield to the ordinary product of the Laplace transform of the factors~\cite{Block:2010du,Block:2011xb,MoosaviNejad:2016ebo}.
-Therefore by employing the Laplace transform on Eq.\eqref{eq:nonsinglet}, the result would be the ordinary first order differential equation with respect to $\tau$-variable in Laplace space $s$ as it is given in below for the nonsinglet distributions $f_{\rm NS}(s, \tau)$:
+The Laplace transform on $\hat F_{NS}(\nu,\tau)$ now leads to $f_{NS}(s,\tau) \equiv {\cal L} [ \hat F_{NS}(\nu,\tau); s]$.
+On the other hand, it is known that the Laplace transform of convolution factors will yield the ordinary product of the Laplace transform of those factors~\cite{Block:2010du,Block:2011xb,MoosaviNejad:2016ebo}.
+Therefore, by imposing the Laplace transform on Eq.~\eqref{eq:nonsinglet}, the result would be the ordinary first order differential equation with respect to the $\tau$-variable in Laplace space $s$.
+The result for the non-singlet distributions $f_{\rm NS}(s, \tau)$ reads

-In above equation $\Phi_{\text{ NS}}^{\text{i}}$ where $i\equiv LO,NLO,NNLO$ are representing the Laplace transform of the splitting kernels at the desired approximation and from Eq.(\ref{eq:nonsinglet-laplace-space}) {{{} one can achieve to the following solution which involves a simple form}}:
+where, $\Phi_{\text{NS}}^{\text{i}} (\text{i=LO, NLO, NNLO})$ represents the Laplace transform of the splitting kernels at the desired order.
+The analytical results for the splitting kernels in $x$-space are given in Refs.~\cite{Curci:1980uw,Moch:2004pa}.
+From Eq.~(\ref{eq:nonsinglet-Laplace-space}), one can achieve a solution involving a simple form as